vanderhoornm/android-MythTV-Leanfront/README.md

 - The application uses exoplayer, which is the player code used by youtube, Amazon Prime and others.
 As such it will be able to handle new capabilities that are released on Android TV.
 - It plays recordings, videos and Live TV from a MythTV backend.
 All recordings are presented in a way that is consistent with other leanback applications.
 The first screen shows a list of recording groups.
 You can drill down to a list of titles in a recording group.
 - This application uses the MythTV Service API to communicate with the backend.
 It needs no access to the database password, and will work on all versions of mythbackend from v29 onwards.
 It may work on older versions if the APIs are available on the MythTV backend.
-- Voice search within the application is supported.
+- Voice search within the application is supported, for recordings, videos and programs in the guide.
 - With backend on master or recent MythTV v30 or later this frontend will prevent idle shutdown on the backend.
 On older backends you need to take steps to ensure the backend does not shut down while playback is occurring.
 - Bookmarks are supported.
 Bookmarks can be stored on MythTV or on the local leanback frontend (for recordings or videos).
 In order to store bookmarks for videos on MythTV you need backend version v32-Pre-658-g48557d32c2 or later or v31.0-73-g7bf1284867 or later.
 If you have an earlier version that does not support the Video/GetSavedBookmark and Video/SetSavedBookmark methods, the bookmarks for videos will be stored locally on the android device.
 - There is a setting option to always store bookmarks locally if you prefer.
 That way each android device can have its own bookmarks, so that if different people are watching separately and at different places in the recordings, they can keep track of bookmarks separately.
-- The "Watched" flag is set if you get to the end of the recording during playback.
+- The "Watched" flag is set if you get to the end of the recording or video during playback.
 To ensure it is set, press forward to get to the end before exiting playback.
 - There is a delete/undelete option so that you can delete shows after watching.
 Also there set watched or unwatched and remove bookmark options.
-There is a "Stop Recording" option that stops a recording.
+- There is a "Stop Recording" option that stops a recording.
 This works whether the recording was scheduled or is "Live TV" in progress.
 - There is a zoom icon and an aspect icon so that you can expand letterbox recordings and correct wrongly stretched recordings.
-- There is an icon to pin the enlargement to the top, middle or bottom.
-If you want to hide a ticker at the bottom, you can pin to the top then enlarge, which will leave the top in place and enlarge downwards so that the ticker is off screen.
+- There is an icon to move the enlargement up, down, left or right.
+If you want to hide a ticker at the bottom, you can enlarge then move up, which will leave the top in place and enlarge downwards so that the ticker is off screen.
 - Videos do not currently support deletion.
 - Wakeup of master backend is supported via setup.
 - Sort order of recordings can be customized.
 - Subtitles (Closed captions) are supported.
+There is a setting to change the size of subtitles.
 - At the end of a recording playback, you can advance to the next episode or any episode without returning to the main list.
 - You can play in-progress recordings and the application will follow the progress as the recording continues.
 - Video playback is exclusively via hardware assisted Mediacodec.
 - Audio playback is supported using mediacodec (hardware) or ffmpeg (software).
 By default it will use mediacodec if it can, and will switch to ffmpeg if there is a media format not supported by mediacodec.
 There is a setting where you can change this default and force either mediacodec or ffmpeg.
 - Audio playback supports digital pass-through for AC3 and other digital formats if they are supported on your sound system.
 It also supports down-mix to stereo if you do not have a system that supports AC3.
 - Selection of alternate audio tracks during playback.
-- Playback from slave backends is now supported.
+- Playback from slave backends is supported.
-- Playing of Live TV is now supported.
+- Playing of Live TV is supported.
-- Synchronization of TV refresh rate to match frame rate.
+- Synchronization of TV refresh rate to match frame rate, if selected in setup.
 - Display Program Guide, create recording rules, update recording rules.
-- The *Master Backend Override* setting is now supported.
+- The *Master Backend Override* MythTV setting is supported.
 Playback will be from the master backend even for recordings made on a slave.
 However the Preview image still uses the slave backend, so it will not show if the slave is down.
-- Adjustment of Audio Sync.
+- Adjustment of Audio Sync in case a recording has a lip-sync problem.

 ## Main Screen